zhaozy21/zhaozy21.github.io/content/myProjects/project_ceramic/index.md

 abstract:

 # Summary.
 An optional shortened abstract.
-summary: A new prototype of ceramic manufacturing equipment.
+summary: Following the sequence of Extrusion-Curing-Milling, we developed a new ceramic manufacturing process which is especially valuable in applications where custom or intricate ceramic components are required.

 tags: []
 #- Source Themes